AIM1rage/DnsServer/README.md

 This server is required to obtain an IP address from a domain name.
 The implementation is recursive (cache supported!).

+### NOTE!

+If the DNS server is unable to resolve the domain name, the user is presented with the first response from the root server.

 ## Requirements

 - Python 3.10+